 Since a project is limited in time, the project team is temporary in nature, and it is common that the project manager has to work with team members that are involved in the project on a part-time basis.

 A product however, is subject to ongoing product management process, not limited in time, and that makes it practically possible for a product manager to have a full-time product development team.
 In fact, I will stick my neck out and say that the existence of a dedicated full-time team is crucial for the success of a product manager.

 What to work towards

 For a product manager, the goal is to improve the product by maximizing the business value and customer value it generates.
 It is not known from the start what to do in order to achieve this, which means that product managers need to engage in discovery to figure it out.
-This means that the plan of actions will change as the team learns and discovers more, using Agile methodology.
-A product manager should not be held accountable for any specific action performed, but on the results of all actions combined, i.e. what value has the product created for business and users.
+This means that the plan of action will change as the team learns and discovers insights, using for instance Agile methodology.
+A product manager should not be held accountable for any specific action performed, but for the results of all actions combined, i.e. what value has the product created for business and users.
 The measure of this success can be defined as KPIs, usage metrics, qualitative results, and so forth.

 To sum up the difference